isaaclhk/Projects/Python projects/breast cancer prediction.md

 The gradient descent function that was created above outputs the weights and bias of the model after it has been fitted. </br>
+Based on the weights and bias of the fitted model, we can compute the prediction for every example.